Constance Wu

-Constance Wu (born March 22, 1982) is an American actress.
-Wu was included on Time magazine's list of the 100 most influential people in the world in 2017.
-She has earned several accolades, including nominations for a Golden Globe Award, four Critics' Choice Awards, a Screen Actors Guild Award, and two TCA Awards.

-Wu starred as Jessica Huang in the ABC television comedy Fresh Off the Boat (2015–2020), which was her breakthrough role and earned her four nominations for the Critics' Choice Television Award for Best Actress in a Comedy Series.
-She was further lauded for her role as Rachel Chu in the romantic comedy-drama film Crazy Rich Asians (2018) for which she was nominated for the Golden Globe Award for Best Actress in a Comedy or Musical and the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, among others; she became the first actress of Asian descent in over 40 years and the fourth overall to be nominated for the former category.
-She subsequently starred in the crime drama film Hustlers (2019) and the film Lyle, Lyle, Crocodile (2022).
-That same year, following a series of media controversy and mental health issues, she published her memoir, Making a Scene, to critical success.
+Constance Wu (吳恬敏; born March 22, 1982) is an American actress.
+Wu's breakthrough role came with the ABC sitcom Fresh Off the Boat (2015–2020), which earned her four nominations at the Critics' Choice Television Awards.
+For leading the romantic comedy-drama film Crazy Rich Asians (2018), she became the fourth Asian woman to be nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

+Wu has appeared in the crime film Hustlers (2019), the musical film Lyle, Lyle, Crocodile (2022), and the drama film The Friend (2024).
+Her television roles include the web series EastSiders (2012–2017) and the Amazon Prime action thriller series The Terminal List (2022).
+She also voiced Daphne Blake in the Max animated series Velma (2023–2024).
+On stage, Wu acted in the Los Angeles production of 2:22 A Ghost Story (2022) and off Broadway productions of the rock musical Little Shop of Horrors (2023) and the comedy-drama play Shit.
+Meet.
+Fan.
+(2024).

+She was included on Time magazine's list of the 100 most influential people in the world in 2017.
+Her 2022 memoir, Making a Scene, detailed her experiences with sexual harassment, cyberbullying and psychotherapy.

-Early life
+Early life and education

-Constance Wu was born in Richmond, Virginia.
-Her parents emigrated from Taiwan.
+Constance Wu was born in Richmond, Virginia, to a Taiwanese American family.
+She is the third of four daughters.
+Her parents had emigrated from Taiwan.
 Her father, Fang-Sheng Wu, is a biology and genetics professor at Virginia Commonwealth University, and her mother is a computer programmer.
 Wu said that her paternal grandparents were very poor, working as bamboo farmers, and did not have the opportunity to get an education, so they were unable to read and write.
-She is the third of four daughters.

 She graduated from Douglas S. Freeman High School, in Henrico County, Virginia, where she performed in local theater.
 She participated in a six-month program during high school at the Lee Strasberg Theatre and Film Institute.
 Wu later graduated from State University of New York at Purchase's Conservatory of Theatre Arts with a Bachelor of Fine Arts in acting in 2005.

-Wu has cited Academy Award-winning director Ang Lee as an influence.
-After college, Wu studied psycholinguistics and considered pursuing a graduate degree in speech pathology before deciding on acting and moving to Los Angeles.
+After college, Wu studied psycholinguistics in New York for three semesters of post-bachelor studies.
+She then applied to and was accepted by Columbia University to pursue graduate studies in speech pathology.
+But before she entered Columbia, Wu decided to leave New York to continue acting and moved to Los Angeles.
+She has cited Academy Award-winning director Ang Lee as an influence.